Quick, easy and useful

 To find out more, read our FAQ.

-SQL Backup Pro Hosted Storage provides online storage for SQL Server backups created with Red Gate's SQL Backup Pro.
-When you take a backup with SQL Backup Pro 7.3, you can choose to upload a copy of the backup to hosted storage as part of the process.
-Your backups are stored securely and can be downloaded whenever you need them.
+SQL Backup Pro Hosted Storage currently provides online storage for SQL Server backups created with Red Gate's SQL Backup Pro V7/V8.
+These backups are stored securely and can be downloaded until the end of 2017, when this service will be fully withdrawn.

 For more information, see Backing up to hosted storage.